pooks-sourceseeker/scripts-i-found/README.md

-lowk just a test for a test script
+lowk just an open source script im making for fun (some parts might and WILL be chatgpt generated)